jjyr/restricted-sparse-merkle-tree/README.md

 To update a `key` with `value`, we walk down from `root`, push every non-zero sibling into `merkle_path` vector, since the tree height is `N = 256`, we need store 256 siblings.
 Then we reconstruct the tree from bottom to top: `map[(height, parent)] = merge(lhs, rhs)`, after do 256 times compute we got the new `root`.

 A sparse merkle tree contains few efficient nodes, and lot's of zero nodes, we can specialize the `merge` function for zero value.
-We redefine the `merge` function, only do the actual computing when `lhs` and `rhs` are both non-zero values, otherwise if one of them is zero we just return another one as the parent.
+We redefine the `merge` function, only do the actual computing when `lhs` and `rhs` are both non-zero values, otherwise if one of them is zero, we just return another one as the parent.

 ``` rust
 fn merge(lhs: H256, rhs: H256) -> H256 {